-The Living Field Garden was created in 2004 from a corner of farmland at the James Hutton Institute, near Dundee, a mile north of the Tay estuary.
-It is a place to display and study the crops, wild plants and habitats of lowland Scotland.
-It is a community garden maintained by staff at the Institute and is open at all times to visitors.
+The Living Field Garden was created in 2004 from a corner of a muddy field at the James Hutton Institute, near Dundee, a mile north of the Tay estuary.
+It has served as a community garden maintained by staff at the Institute – a place to display and study the crops, wild plants and habitats of lowland Scotland.

-This web site opened in 2014 to celebrate the first 10 years of the Living Field garden.
+This web site began in 2014 to celebrate the first 10 years of the Living Field garden.
 Here we will show the habitats created in the Garden and the crops and wild plants grown in this region – cereals, legumes, medicinals, oils, dyes, vegetables and fibres.
-(List and links below.)

 Habitats and main plant groups

 The web pages on the garden are arranged according to habitats, living exhibits and projects.
 Each will have a page that you can get to from the right hand menu or the links below.
 The small posters at the top left of pages were prepared for the 2012 Open Day.

 And some species or groups of special significance are described at Plants.

 Late July to early August and the chicory is in full flower, whorls of bright blue petals, but the earlier blue of the flax has gone leaving a mass of maturing seed heads.
 Weld, once grown for a yellow-coloured dye, still bears its tall floral spikes that bend near the tip.